jjgp/calpy/README.md

 ```

 If using an environment that supports [devcontainers](https://github.com/microsoft/vscode-dev-containers)
-there is a configuration in the [.devcontainer](.devcontainer/devcontainer.json).
+there is a configuration in the [.devcontainer](.devcontainer/devcontainer.json) directory.

 ## Usage